Calcium Citrate with Vitamin D

 The absorption of calcium is positively influenced by the addition of vitamin D3.
 Vitamin D3 is important for correct absorption of calcium in the intestines and bones.
 Without sufficient vitamin D3, calcium cannot integrate into the bones and as a result, they will become soft.

 Calcium also plays a crucial role in nerve-impulse transmission, is needed for the absorption of vitamin B12 (also found in the vitamin B complex), for the activation of numerous enzymes, and is involved in coagulation, cell growth, and hormone metabolism.
-Calcium also contributes to the maintenance of a normal energy metabolism, to the healthy functioning of digestive enzymes, and plays a role in cell division and cell proliferation.
+Calcium also contributes to the maintenance of normal energy metabolism, to the healthy functioning of digestive enzymes, and plays a role in cell division and cell proliferation.

 The uptake of calcium by the body is affected by numerous factors: Sufficient exercise and adequate vitamin D3 will help supply an increased uptake.
 Too little exercise and inadequate vitamin D3 will decrease uptake.
 Magnesium should also be taken with calcium to help protect the heart.
 Magnesium can help avoid a build-up of calcium in the arteries.